theoperatore/andrew-bot-discord/docs/logs.md

 I'm cleaning my single private Docker Hub repository I used long ago for my D&D 5E character app to use for this instead.
 Docker Hub also has a github integration for building and pushing to the hub on merge to master.
 Bonus!

 All I gotta do now is see if github workflows can help me with the restarting process.
 If that doesn't work I'll see how much work a Docker Hub webhook is to set up (prolly just dns that is hard).
 Otherwise good ol' polling to see if there is a new version available on an interval on the pi.

+### Saturday March 21, 2020 -- supplemental

+Bash is sometimes super hard to do stuff, like a health check with a timeout.
+It's times like these I'm super happy that I can just jump into node.js land and execute a script...